 What is Orthodontics?

-Orthodontics is the treatment of irregularities in the teeth and jaws.
+Orthodontics is the treatment of correcting the alignment and position of the teeth and jaws.

 Orthodontic treatment helps improve the functionality and aesthetics of the mouth and face when the teeth are crowded or separated or when there is a malocclusion—meaning having crooked teeth or a "poor bite."
 Orthodontics helps to straighten the teeth so that the mouth can close properly.
 But orthodontics is also available when you simply want to improve the overall look of your smile.

 What is the difference between a dentist and an orthodontist?

 Orthodontists and dentists help improve their oral health in their patients.
 Dentistry is a broad medical specialty that helps patients have cleaner and healthier teeth, gum, and nerves, while orthodontics specializes in correcting misaligned teeth, jaw bones, and incorrect bite patterns.
 A general dentist, such as Dr. Knuth, may treat a patient's orthodontic needs with the proper training and experience.
 Dr. Knuth has completed a rigorous, extensive orthodontic training program and currently participates in an active local study club to stay informed about the latest in orthodontics.

 What can be corrected with orthodontics?

 Crowding: Teeth are misaligned and mounted on each other.
 Crowding makes cleaning teeth difficult.